Blog

 Here’s an example of the dashboard you’ll have access to once you install Guardio.

-2. Use different passwords
+2. Use Different Passwords

 Using different secure passwords for the websites you use is the best way to protect yourself against phishing attacks that aim to access more than one of your accounts with one password.
 However, remembering many different passwords is difficult at best, if not impossible.